 Version control is a system for managing files over many different versions, and - in software development - is generally contributed to by many developers.
 The principal purpose of any version control system (VCS) is to find a solution that enables all users to work on the codebase at the same time.

 At the core of any version control system is a repository, which acts as the central data store for all the different files - similar to a file server.
 However, unlike a file server, the repository contains the entire history of the project and all revisions that have been made.

-Subversion is a centralized version control system.
-This means that there is a single server that contains all files and revisions from which users can check out any version of any file.
-When files are checked out from a remote Subversion repository, the user will get a snapshot of the repository at that point in time.
+Subversion is a centralized version control system, which means that there is a single server that contains all files and revisions from which users can check out any version of any file.
+When files are checked out from a remote Subversion repository, the user gets a snapshot of the repository at that point in time.

 Git is a distributed version control system that allows teams to work on the same documents simultaneously.
-This means that there might a single server that contains all the files, but whenever a repository is checked out from this central source, the entire repository is cloned locally to your machine.
+With Git there might be a single server that contains all the files, but the entire repository is cloned locally to your machine whenever a repository is checked out from this central source.

 Visual Studio for Mac provides support for both Git and Subversion version control systems.
-The guides linked below explore setting up Git and Subversion repositories through Visual Studio for Mac, as well as simple functionality such as reviewing, committing, and pushing changes.
+The following articles explore setting up Git and Subversion repositories through Visual Studio for Mac, as well as simple functionality such as reviewing, committing, and pushing changes.